nlpub/chinese-whispers/README.md

 ## EDIT

 Added a cython version of the module.
 This allows for performance gains (x5 especially for very large graphs, more than 10 000 nodes)
-This is a beta version, which currently only works with unweighted graphs.
+This is a beta version, which currently supports unweighted and weighted graphs, but only the 'top' algorithm from the original module.
-Multi-threading will be implemented in the next version.

 To run, do:
 ```